Celestia-Mammoth-Hackathon/mammoth-art-frontend/README.md

 - Create a .zip of your project files, ensuring that you select the group of files to zip, not the folder itself:
 ![MammothArt Platform Preview](public/zip.png)
 - Your .zip should not be larger than 2GB.
 All project assets are stored on Arweave by default, a decentralized and permanent storage network.
-- Go to [https://mammoth-bros-frontend-production.up.railway.app/](https://mammoth-bros-frontend-production.up.railway.app/){:target="_blank" rel="noopener"} and connect your wallet.
+- Go to [https://mammoth-bros-frontend-production.up.railway.app/](https://mammoth-bros-frontend-production.up.railway.app/) and connect your wallet.
 - Click Create and upload the .zip file of your code-based generative project and continue with testing.

 ### Example Collections